MonicaCortinas/research_zettels/notes/2003170754_engagement_brandequity.md

 Referencias:

-An, M., & Han, S.-L. (2020).
+- An, M., & Han, S.-L. (2020).
 Effects of experiential motivation and customer engagement on customer value creation: Analysis of psychological process in the experience-based retail environment.
 Journal of Business Research, in press. https://doi.org/10.1016/j.jbusres.2020.02.044
+- Moriuchi, E. (2019).
+Okay, Google!: An empirical study on voice assistants on consumer engagement and loyalty.
+Psychology & Marketing, 36(5), 489–501. https://doi.org/10.1002/mar.21192

-Xi, N., & Hamari, J. (2020).
+- Xi, N., & Hamari, J. (2020).
 Does gamification affect brand engagement and equity?
 A study in online brand communities.
 Journal of Business Research, 109(November 2019), 449–460. https://doi.org/10.1016/j.jbusres.2019.11.058